Consumer edition active

 Some eating problems are behavioral in nature.
 Parents of young children often are concerned that their children are picky eaters, not eating enough or eating too much, eating the wrong foods, refusing to eat certain foods (see also Avoidant/Restrictive Food Intake Disorder), or engaging in inappropriate mealtime behavior (such as sneaking food to a pet or throwing or intentionally dropping food).

 Most eating problems do not last long enough to interfere with a child's growth and development.
-Growth charts can help parents determine whether their children’s growth rate is of concern.
+Growth charts can help doctors determine whether a child’s growth rate is of concern.
+Doctors usually communicate this information to the parents at well-child visits.

 Parents should consult a doctor if their children